FAIRDataTeam/FAIRDataPoint-Docs/docs/deployment/production-deployment.rst

 Running a FAIR Data Point in production is a bit more involved than running one offline on your development machine.
 The configuration details of a production deployments depend on many factors, such as available resources and security requirements.

 Whether you're setting up your own bare metal server or using a cloud provider that offers all kinds of managed services, you'll need to think about many of the same topics.

-Here's just a few topics that come to mind, in no particular order:
+Here's just a few that come to mind, in no particular order:

 - network security
 - secrets storage